thegenemyers/DALIGNER/README.md

 the command "daligner -A X Y" produces a single file X.Y..las and "daligner X Y" produces 2 files X.Y..las and Y.X.las (unless X=Y in which case only a single file, X.X.las, is produced).
 The overlap records in one of these files are sorted as described for LAsort.
+In order to produce the aforementioned .las file, several temporary .las files, two for each thread, are produce in the sub-directory /tmp by default.
+You can overide this location by specifying the directory you would like this activity to take place in with the -P option.

 By default daligner compares all overlaps between reads in the database that are greater than the minimum cutoff set when the DB or DBs were split, typically 1 or